walidboughdiri/mf-maestro/README.md

 - When you add a new page, do not forget it receives as props an object with history, location and match properties.
 This let you handle complex navigation cases if you need to dig deeper.
 - Never use a micro-frontend inside another one.
 We want teams independence.
 If you break this rule, you won't be able to scale your project, release loosely...
 - There are exceptional situations when you can break the "Never share data between micro-frontends" rules, but you must really be sure that you won't add dependencies between your services...
 And most of the time, we don't need it.
-So if you start doing this, stop and think you designed something bad...
+So if you start doing this, stop and think you designed something bad.
+- When you code a micro-frontend, it is not your role to think about breaking contracts with the main mediator app.
+If you need to change your events data, change them.
+It is the responsability of the main team, the one coding the mediator app to adapt.
+They have tests to validate that your new version will work or not.
+And you don't know which events they use so maybe changing an event will not change anything for a team.
+- So, as the main team, you need to have browser tests to validate that a new version of a micro-frontend won't break your UI.
+Pay attention to testing events.

 <a name="chapter-todo"></a>
 ## TODO